andrewcoggins/TradingPlatform/README.md

 IV: Assembly
 ------------

-1. Enter Eclipse workspace directory in Terminal and clone the git repository: git clone https://github.com/andrewcoggins/TradingPlatform
+1.     clone the git repository: git clone https://github.com/andrewcoggins/TradingPlatform
-2. In eclipse: file->import->Existing projects into workspace-> Import the TradingPlatform project into eclipse.
-3. Build path->configure build path->source->add folder: src/main/java, src/test/java, remove old source folder
-4.     enable maven nature if not already done.
-You may need to select maven->update project for eclipse to recognize some libraries
+2. In Eclipse: file->Import->Maven->Existing Maven Projects.
+Import the pom.xml from the cloned Trading Platform directory.
+3. Maven may require download of build helper plugin.
+If so, proceed with download of this plugin.
-5. Use platform
+3. Use platform